Harrmalik/node-presentation/README.md

 # node-presentation
-Presentation to teach how to use node, git, cloud9, and heroku
+Presentation to tdeach how to use node, git, cloud9, and heroku